glycerine/geist/README.md

 on your part.
 Geist takes care of building and caching your script as an executable.
-You will need a go installation to get and build geist and geist-install, however once geist is installed with 'geist install', geist takes care of isolating itself from any other GOROOT or GOPATH.
+You will need a go installation to get and build geist and geist-install, however once geist is installed by invoking geist-install, geist takes care of isolating itself from any other GOROOT or GOPATH.

 The geist executable will read the geist script, and